lost2heaven666/UltimateShiftController/README.md

 Press a controller button once and confirm that only one corresponding button input appears.
 If the same input appears twice from a single press, the physical controller may not be hidden correctly.

 In the game’s controller settings, select **Wireless Controller**, which is the virtual controller created by USC.

+## Controller calibration note

+When a controller button is assigned as a layer Trigger key, USC processes that button as the Trigger key used for layer switching instead of sending it as a normal controller button.

+For example, if the layer Trigger key is assigned to L1, temporarily clear the layer’s L1 Trigger key assignment before registering the original L1 button in a game’s controller calibration screen.

+The original button is also not sent by itself when a controller button is remapped to another input in the NORMAL layer.

+For example, if R2 is remapped to **R2 + Circle** in the NORMAL layer, the configured combination is sent instead of the original R2 button by itself.

+Before controller calibration, temporarily clear the relevant layer Trigger key assignment or temporarily disable the relevant tab in the NORMAL layer.

+After calibration is complete, the original USC settings can be restored.